Trump and Pakistani PM Khan meet amid tense relations, discuss ending Afghanistan conflict

 "This is the longest war the U.S. has ever fought,” Khan said.
 “There was always going to be a political settlement at the end.”

-In November, Trump slammed Pakistan in a tweet, reminding Pakistani leaders that the country had harbored Osama Bin Laden before he was ultimately hunted down and killed by U.S. forces.
+In November, Trump slammed Pakistan in a tweet, reminding Pakistani leaders that the country had harbored Usama bin Laden before he was ultimately hunted down and killed by U.S. forces.
 Khan shot back in a tweet to "put the record straight" on which country had paid more in the war on terrorism.

 Tensions between Washington and Islamabad eased slightly last week when Pakistani officials arrested a radical cleric and U.S.-wanted terror suspect implicated in the 2008 Mumbai terror attacks.